 That is where things really went wrong.

-You know how dominoes are when you stack them all up in nice, neat little rows?
-Push one, and they all go with satisfying little clicks?
-Jury-rigged kitchen contraptions are similar.
-When a tired arm hits the back of a sieve propped up on a little bottle, and the resulting pull of gravity flips the filter full of syrup into the air, time suddenly slows.
-I flailed helplessly as four filters full of skanky, sticky, simple syrup-laden brown muck catapulted themselves to various landing spots in my kitchen.
-Some of the gunk ran across the counter and into that little crack between the stove and the cabinets; you know the one?
-Some poured to the floor and ran under the oven.
-One batch made a pirouette which would make a dancer proud and landed in my open kitchen gadget drawer.
+You know how dominoes fall in neat little rows—one push, satisfying clicks all the way down?
+Jury-rigged kitchen contraptions behave similarly.
+When a tired arm bumps a sieve propped on a tiny bottle, gravity takes over.
+The filter, heavy with syrup, flips into the air.
+Time slows.
+I flailed helplessly as four filters—each full of skanky, sticky, simple-syrup-laden brown muck—catapulted themselves toward various landing spots in my kitchen.
+Some of the gunk ran across the counter and into that little crack between the stove and cabinet—you know the one.
+Some poured onto the floor and ran under the oven.
+One batch made a pirouette a dancer would envy and landed in my open kitchen gadget drawer.

-Some items of note about simple syrup: on a good day, when spilled, it is hard to clean up.
-Add a measure of acrid brown talcum powder and some citric acid, and you have a gluey substance you could use to assemble furniture.
+Some notes about simple syrup: even on a good day, spilled syrup is hard to clean.
+Add acrid brown talcum powder and citric acid and you’ve got a glue you could use to assemble furniture.
 I can’t tell you how many times I mopped the floor.
 I pulled out the oven and mopped some more.
-Rinsed all the gadgets in the drawers… and the drawers below.
-Like some miracle product sold on late-night TV, no matter how much I mopped and sponged, as soon as everything dried it turned sticky again.
-I made it to bed at 4:30 am, uncomfortable with the knowledge that I had been able to save about three ounces of tonic.
-Not my best kitchen performance.
+I rinsed all the gadgets in the drawers… and the drawers below.
+Like some miracle product from late-night TV, no matter how much I mopped and sponged, everything dried sticky again.
+I made it to bed at 4:30 a.m., disturbed by the knowledge that I had salvaged only about three ounces of tonic.
+Not my best performance.

 nancy says